Smithsonite/SmitKub/README.md

   * explain - documentation for the resource
   * delete - deletes a resource
   * get - list resources
-  * describe - deteiled resource information
+  * describe - detailed resource information
   * exec - execute a command on a container (like docker exec)
-  * logs - view logs on a container - valueable troubleshooting
+  * logs - view logs on a container - valuable troubleshooting

 ## **Resources**